 - More → 25+ Gin Cocktails

-If you loved this gin tonic recipe I would appreciate it so much if you would give it a star review!
-Also, be sure to snap a picture of your finished cocktail and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.
+If you loved this gin and tonic with peppercorns I would appreciate it so much if you would give this recipe a star review!
+Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Gin and Tonic Recipe